 - Learn the importance of ordinal process for everyone to be heard

 - Cite at least three differences between resistant and non-resistant language

-Conflict is inevitable and there is a simple process to guide you to shared understanding and compromise.
+Conflict is inevitable, so let me provide a simple process to guide you to shared understanding and compromise.
 During this class, we will use a personal conflict situation to help us: